 - 1 stock sachet (see below)

-- Add carrots, celery, onion, sachet and base.
+- Add carrots, celery, onion and base or Vegeta to the pot.
+Tie the stock sachet to the handle of the pot.
 Return to a boil, lower heat and simmer 1 hour, uncovered.

 - Adjust seasonings.
 For a lower-fat soup, refrigerate overnight and skim off accumulated surface fat.